ahpohl/convpot/README.md

 * **--timer** - benchmark the program run time, useful for very large files
 * **--output FILE** - give alternative output filename.
 The default is the name of the first input file
 * **--merge FILE** - a file with filenames to merge one by line.
 A "!" denotes a comment.
-* **--smooth LEVEL** - smooth current and voltage data (level 1-4).
+* **--smooth LEVEL** - smooth current and voltage data.
 Useful for dQ/dV plots which show artefacts due to noise.

 ## Authors